leanderkoenders/IOTsensor/README.md

 Before the flashing the mircoPython firmware you need to erase the ESP32 flash memory.
 While holding down the boot button you need to runthe following command: python -m esptool –-chip esp32 erase_flash.
 When it was done you need to flash the MicroPython firmware to the ESP32.
+For the following step you need to replace in the code my port (COM4) with your own port.
-First you need to download
-While holding down the boot button I runned the following command: python -m esptool --chip esp32 --port COM4 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin
+Then you need to hold down the boot butoon while you run the folling command: python -m esptool --chip esp32 --port COM4 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin
+#### Tulip